-- All future design should take account of the desire lines outlined in Section 2 of this report, and every effort should be made to provide high quality pedestrian and cyclist facilities (including crossing facilities) which will accommodate and encourage walking and cycling along these routes.
+- 1. All future design should take account of the desire lines outlined in Section 2 of this report, and every effort should be made to provide high quality pedestrian and cyclist facilities (including crossing facilities) which will accommodate and encourage walking and cycling along these routes.
 A high level of permeability must be provided, including permeability though and within development "blocks". - 2.
-Footpath provisions in high volume areas should provide adequate width to comfortably accommodate expected pedestrian movements. - 3.
-Segregated cycle facilities should be incorporated as much as possible along key desire lines, as this type of facilities is widely perceived as the safest and most attractive. - 4.
-Lighting provision should provide adequate lighting for footpaths and cycle paths as well as roadways, avoiding any obstruction for pedestrians and cyclists when positioning lighting columns. - 5.
-Planting and landscaping proposals should not obstruct visibility or sight-lines for pedestrians or create personal safety concerns. - 6.
+The Town Centre UFDF outlines two grade-separated crossings of Wyattville Link Road.
+Due to differences in levels, one of these crossings will provide access via lifts / steps.
+To ensure security, the design of these lifts should ensure that they are well lit, built of transparent materials and clearly located, in order to provide passive surveillance.
+They should also be larger than standard sized lifts, to accommodate double-buggies and multiple / larger-sized bicycles (such as cargo bikes).
+'Wheeling ramps' should be provided at the steps at these locations. - 3.
+Footpath provisions in high volume areas should provide adequate width to comfortably accommodate expected pedestrian movements. - 4.
+Segregated cycle facilities should be incorporated as much as possible along key desire lines, as this type of facility is widely perceived as the safest and most attractive. - 5.
+Lighting provision should provide adequate lighting for footpaths and cycle paths as well as roadways, avoiding any obstruction for pedestrians and cyclists when positioning lighting columns. - 6.
+Planting and landscaping proposals should not obstruct visibility or sight-lines for pedestrians or create personal safety concerns. - 7.
 There should be high-quality signage and entryway treatments for pedestrian and cyclist routes, to ensure they are clearly identifiable and legible.
-It would also be desirable to have wayfinding maps at key locations such as town / village centers, parks and public transport stops. - 7.
-Street design should incorporate elements to encourage low vehicle speeds where appropriate, for example on predominantly residential streets, in the vicinity of schools and within town / village centres. - 8.
-It is recommended that "island" style bus stops (as detailed in the National Cycle Manual) are considered to provide a high level of priority to cyclists where there are potentially high volumes of buses anticipated in the future.
+It would also be desirable to have wayfinding maps at key locations such as town / village centers, parks and public transport stops.

-- 9. Gradients should receive particular attention when considering the required design speed of cycling infrastructure, particularly any greenway routes on which cyclists share space with pedestrians. - 10.
-It is recommended that adequate provision is made for bike parking at all key locations, including public transport stops (Luas and bus), parks and recreational facilities, schools, workplaces and town / village centres. - 11.
+- 8. Street design should incorporate elements to encourage low vehicle speeds where appropriate, for example on predominantly residential streets, in the vicinity of schools and within town / village centres. - 9.
+It is recommended that "island" style bus stops (as detailed in the National Cycle Manual) are considered in order to provide a high level of priority to cyclists where there are potentially high volumes of buses anticipated in the future. - 10.
+Gradients should receive particular attention when considering the required design speed of cycling infrastructure, particularly any greenway routes on which cyclists share space with pedestrians. - 11.
+It is recommended that adequate provision is made for cycle parking at all key locations, including public transport stops (Luas and bus), parks and recreational facilities, schools, workplaces and town / village centres. - 12.
 As part of the planning and design process, due cognisance must be given to the impact of design on journey distances and times for pedestrians and cyclist.
-This includes consideration of block permeability, correspondence of routes with desire lines, topography, crossing opportunities and wait times. - 12.
-The elements indicated within this report will need to be integrated in the Urban Form Development Framework especially with design of the public realm.
+This includes consideration of block permeability, correspondence of routes with desire lines, topography, crossing opportunities and wait times.